abhijitxy/project_web3.0/README.md

 Kripto is a decentralized application (DAPP) built on the Ethereum blockchain.
 It is a platform that enables users to easily and securely buy, sell and store cryptocurrencies.

 # Features

+Buy and sell cryptocurrencies: Kripto allows users to easily buy and sell cryptocurrencies using their Ethereum wallet.
+Secure storage: Kripto uses smart contracts to securely store users' cryptocurrency holdings.
+Transparency: All transactions on the Ethereum blockchain are transparent and can be viewed by anyone.
+Decentralization: Kripto is built on the Ethereum blockchain, which is decentralized and not controlled by any central authority.